Lakshya5025/second-brain_clone/readme.md

 - **client/**: This directory contains the frontend of the application, built with React and Vite.
 - **server/**: This directory contains the backend of the application, built with Node.js and Express.
-  - **src/controller/**: This directory contains the controllers, which are responsible for handling the business logic for incoming requests and sending back responses.
+  - **src/controller/**: This directory contains the controllers, which handle the business logic for incoming requests and send back responses.
   - **src/middleware/**: This directory contains the middleware functions, such as the authentication middleware.
   - **src/models/**: This directory contains the Mongoose schemas and models for the different collections in the MongoDB database.
-  - **src/validator/**: This directory contains the zod schemas for validating the incoming request bodies to ensure data consistency.
+  - **src/validator/**: This directory contains the Zod schemas for validating incoming request bodies to ensure data consistency.

 ---

-## **Getting Started**
+## **Getting Started 🚀**

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.